jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 16 - Mobile IP (IPv6).md

 	- A malicious node may interact with a mobile node very often, trying to drain the latter's battery.
 - Testing of Applications
 - Integrating MANET into the Internet

+## Conclusions of Mobile IP
+- Mobile IP plays an important role in the future with mobile computing devices, such as:
+	- 3G phones
+	- Wi-Fi/WiMAX nodes, etc.
+- Mobility vs. Security will always be a tradeoff.
+- Security is provided with IPSec and AAA services
+- Problem of QoS with Mobile IP requires addressing
+- The standard is driven by IETF, which helps in faster deployment without many interoperability issues.